lcrewss/galvanize-guitars/README.md

 As a company, we need to communicate that our material is copyrighted As a company, we need a color theme and font style to create an aesthetically pleasing brand that our users can recognize
 ```
 ## Wireframe

 Before you code anything, read through the user stories.
 Design a wireframe that will improve
 the *user experience* by implement effective visual hierarchy and design techniques like balance,
 movement, forgiveness, etc.

-## APIs

-The project requires you to use the mock data from the `guitars.json` file.
-The images are included
-in the `assets` directory.
-Include them into your project and requests the data to populate the user's
-weekly guitar deal and favorites list.

 ## Notes